2025–26 Liga MX season

-The 2025–26 Liga MX season (known as the Liga BBVA MX for sponsorship reasons) is the 79th professional season of the top-flight football league in Mexico.
-The season is to be divided into two championships—the Apertura 2025 and the Clausura 2026 —each in an identical format and each contested by the same 18 teams.
+The 2025–26 Liga MX season (known as the Liga BBVA MX for sponsorship reasons) was the 79th professional season of the top-flight football league in Mexico.
+The season was divided into two championships—the Apertura 2025 and the Clausura 2026 —each in an identical format and each contested by the same 18 teams.

 Clubs

-A total of 18 clubs will participate in the 2025–26 edition of the Liga MX.
-All have participated in Liga MX since the 2020–21 season.
+A total of 18 clubs participated in the 2025–26 edition of the Liga MX.
+All had participated in Liga MX since the 2020–21 season.
+This was the final season for Mazatlan FC in the top tier, as Atlante FC acquired their registration, therefore taking their place in the league starting from the 2026–27 season.